JamesB192/ntp-sizzle/ntp-sizzle/README.markdown

 There are none; deal with it.
 In particular, DON'T clog the NTPsec community support asking for help with this.

 ## Credit
-The members of the NTP and NTPsec communities who have worked so hard on the clients, libntp and its' spiritual successor the ntp Pytnon module.
+The members of the NTP and NTPsec communities who have worked so hard on the clients, libntp and its' spiritual successor the ntp Python module.

 ## LICENSE

-This parent software (The clients and ntp module of NTPsec) is released under the terms and conditions of the BSD-2-Clause License, including a copy in the file gps/COPYING.
+This parent software (The clients and ntp module of NTPsec) is released under the terms and conditions of the BSD-2-Clause License, including a copy in the file COPYING.

 The parent software and its bits are Copyrighted by the NTPsec project.